Reliance, Chevron defend against U.S. criticism of oil business with Venezuela

 Maduro’s re-election in 2018 was viewed as a sham by most Western Hemisphere nations.
 The White House on Wednesday hosted opposition leader Juan Guaido, whom Maduro refers to as a puppet of the United States, even as dozens of nations recognize him as the rightful president.

+Abrams said Moscow may soon find that its support for Maduro “will no longer be cost-free.”

+Russia’s Foreign Minister Sergei Lavrov on Thursday criticized U.S. sanctions policy in a press conference in Mexico City, adding that interference could make things worse in Venezuela.
+“The U.S. believes it is allowed to do anything and meanwhile threatens interlocutors with punishments and sanctions,” Lavrov said.

-Prior to sanctions, Venezuela exported roughly 1.5 million barrels of crude and fuel per day.
+Prior to sanctions, Venezuela exported roughly 1.5 million barrels of crude and processed fuels per day.
 The sanctions cut off Venezuela’s top purchaser, the United States.

 The White House announced secondary sanctions in August targeting non-U.S. companies buying Venezuelan oil, but its pressure campaign waned in the second half of 2019, and companies interpreted the announcement differently.